Today we take a closer look at Shopify, probably the most feature-rich eCommerce platform out there. So let’s talk shop.

 Frankly speaking, the ‘pure’ Shopify competitor here is Volusion – as this website builder is focused to eCommerce.
 Of course, you can create an e-store with Weebly or Squarespace, but Shopify has much more commerce solutions.

-Shopify is a super feature-laden eCommerce platform that offers a smorgasbord of amazing eCommerce (mCommerce)-specific options allowing you to create a gem of a webstore.
+Well, after in-depth Shopify.com review I can conclude that it’s is a super feature-laden eCommerce platform that offers a smorgasbord of amazing eCommerce (mCommerce)-specific options allowing you to create a gem of a webstore.
 However, its pricing plans can scare away many potential customers.

 As usually, I highly recommend you check this website builder yourself to see whether or not it’s the best fit for your project.